Counting Discrete, Level-$1$, Quaternionic Automorphic Representations on $G_2$: Introduction

 \subsection{Acknowledgements}

 This work was done under the support of NSF RTG grant DMS-1646385.
 I would like to thank Kimball Martin and Aaron Pollack for discussions at conferences that eventually led to the consideration of this problem.
-The key proposition \ref{pstraceG2} that made this problem solvable grew out of email conversations with Sam Mundy.
+The key idea that something like Theorem \ref{qspec} could hold for $G_2$, thereby making this problem solvable grew out of email conversations with Sam Mundy.
+I thank Jeffrey Adams and David Vogan for the full argument of \ref{qspec}.
 Olivier Ta\"ibi provided a great deal of help in pointing out many, many tricks and previous results I could use to keep computations reasonably simple and actually feasible.
 In particular, I am grateful for the suggestion to use ``method 2'' described in section \ref{geomfinal} that he passed on from Ga\"etan Chenevier.
-Alexander Bertoloni-Meli again provided much help, this time teaching me things about transfer factors.
+I also thank Gordan Savin for pointing out the thesis of Sullivan which saved a lot of work in producing the closed-form formula.
+Finally, Alexander Bertoloni-Meli provided much help in teaching me things about transfer factors.
 The root system picture for $G_2$ was heavily modified from an answer by user Heiko Oberdiek on TeX Stack Exchange.